petedomokos/The_Quadrants_Bar_Chart/README.md

    - Remove auto-ordering of bars to make tracking particular bars easier ( but tracking the overall shape becomes harder)

    - Colour variations for each bar in each quadrant to aid individual tracking without having to lose the auto-ordering

-## How the chart works

-### Bar ordering

-The highest bars, representing the measures that going the best, are always towards the centre of the overall square.
-This make it easier to see the shapre of the overall progress, at the expense of the ability to track progress for a particular bar.
-User will soon be able to remove auto-ordering when they want to track several specific bars more than the overall progress.

-In our sports rehabilitation example, whereas an executive (or manager) may want to just know the overall shape for all injured players, a coach or physio would be more interested in the specific bars.

-More info coming soon...